-You can access cameras and movie cameras in the Camera Properties tab of the Inspector, in the Site > Auxiliary Objects section of the Project Tree, and on the floor plan.
+You can access cameras and movie cameras in the Camera Properties tab of the Inspector, in the Auxiliary Objects sections of floors in the Project Tree and on the floor plan.
 Only the Inspector shows the default cameras.

-To allow a camera to show its view in the 3D view, select this camera in the Inspector, Project Tree or floor plan.
-This is called an "active" camera.
+To make a camera to show its view in the 3D view, select this camera in the Inspector, Project Tree or floor plan.
+Such a camera is called an "active camera".

 The position of the active camera is indicated on the floor plan by a frustum which usually looks like a triangle.